Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning of Unconscious Priming

-Let us now describe the standard reasoning (and its fallacy) in a more general way.
-The typical unconscious priming paradigm encompasses two tasks.
-In the \textbf{direct task}, participants are presented with masked stimuli belonging to one of two categories (labeled A and B in Figure \ref{fig:ITAdesign}a).
-In each trial, participants perform a binary discrimination.
-Performance is measured by the sensitivity index $d'$ from Signal Detection Theory \cite{Green_Swets_88} or by \%-correct.
-The stimuli are masked such that performance in the direct task is typically poor ($d'$ close to zero or \%-correct close to $50\%$).
-Because participants directly classify the masked stimulus, this task is called direct task.

-In the \textbf{indirect task}, the same masked stimuli are shown (in this task often called ``primes''), but participants typically respond to subsequent ``target'' stimuli (Figure~\ref{fig:ITAdesign}a).
-As a result, the primes clearly affect responses to the targets.
-For example, if the prime is congruent to the target (both from category A or both from B) participants' RTs are faster than if they are incongruent (one from category A, one from B).
-Or, similarly, brain activity could be different between congruent and incongruent trials.
-These \textbf{congruency effects}, are the basis for the following inferences of the standard reasoning.
-Because in this task, the influences of the primes are only indirectly measured (the primes are not task relevant), this task is typically called the indirect task.

-From such a pattern of results, the standard reasoning infers unconscious processing in two steps (Figure~\ref{fig:ITAStandardReasoning}): In \textbf{Step~1}, it infers that (a) sensitivity for the primes in the direct task was very poor, if not zero, (b) sensitivity for the primes in the indirect task was relatively good and, therefore, better in the indirect task than in the direct task, a situation we dubbed \ITA{}.

-In \textbf{Step~2}, the standard reasoning associates the direct task with conscious processing and---based on the supposed \ITA{} from Step~1---concludes that the primes have been processed to an extend beyond what participants can consciously report, such that the primes were processed outside of conscious awareness.

-For example, \citeA{dell1999unconscious} summarize the standard reasoning like this: ``The present work follows the tradition of providing evidence for a dissociation between direct and indirect effects of unconsciously presented stimuli (Greenwald, Klinger \& Schuh, 1995; Draine \& Greenwald, 1998).
-More specifically, null effects are sought in direct measures (i.e. where subjects respond directly to the unconsciously presented stimuli) accompanied by non-null indirect effects (i.e. priming effects)'' (p.~B2).
-Note that an \ITA{} in Step~1 of the standard reasoning is sometimes only implicitly inferred but it is always necessarily implied when claims on unconscious processing are made.

-In the following sections, we describe why the claims of an \ITA{} in Step~1 of the standard reasoning is flawed.
-Note, that our critique is independent of assumptions about conscious vs. unconscious processing that have to be made in Step~2 and for which different and sometimes contentious approaches exist (e.g., \citeNP{Eriksen_60,Erdelyi_86,Holender_86,Reingold_Merikle_88,Schmidt_Vorberg_06}).
-This makes our critique very general.
+In the following section, we show in detail why claiming an \ITA{} based on the standard reasoning is flawed.
+Note, that our critique focuses on how an \ITA{} is established in Step~1 and is therefore independent of any assumptions about conscious vs. unconscious processing, which are relevant only in Step~2 and for which different, sometimes contentious approaches exist (e.g., \citeNP{Eriksen_60,Erdelyi_86,Holender_86,Reingold_Merikle_88,reingold1990inter,Schmidt_Vorberg_06}).
+We avoid these discussions by focusing on an empirical investigation of Step~1 which makes our critique very general.